Jeff Koons

 Exhibited

-Rockford, Illinois, Rockford Art Museum, Technicolor Constellations: Tales from the Permanent Collection, May 11 – September 23, 2021
+Rockford, Illinois, Rockford Art Museum, Technicolor Constellations: Tales from the Permanent Collection, May 11, 2021 – September 23, 2021, another impression

 JEFF KOONS BALLOON DOG

-The Jeff Koons Donkey lithograph from the Easy Fun series of animal shapes was created in 1999.
-For this limited edition of only 99 impressions, Jeff Koons created a shaped outline of a Donkey, and used richly colored lithographic inks to simulate a watercolor effect, so the print looks unique.
+The Jeff Koons Donkey, 1999 Grano color lithograph from the Easy Fun series of animal shapes was created in 1999.
+For this limited edition of only 99 impressions, Jeff Koons created a shaped outline of a Donkey and used richly colored lithographic inks to simulate a watercolor effect, so the print looks unique.

-Executed in 1999, Donkey is an exquisite and monumental ode to childhood and innocence that formed the central painting in Jeff Koons' Easy Fun series.
-Koons' Easyfun series came after the lengthy process of creating his Celebration, which have remained in production to this day.
-The Celebration series consisted of paintings and sculptures that also explored and celebrated childhood experiences.
-Koons himself explained that they were intended in part as postcards to his son, who was taken by his mother, La Cicciolina, to Italy following the end of their marriage.
-When he began the Easyfun series in 1999, childhood was on Koons' mind for very different reasons: he had remarried, and had a young family again.
+Executed in 1999, Jeff Koons Donkey, 1999 is an exquisite and monumental ode to childhood and innocence that formed the central painting in Jeff Koons' Easy Fun series.
+Koons’ Easy Fun series was created after a lengthy process of creating his Celebration series, which have remained in production to this day.
+The Celebration series consists of paintings and sculptures exploring and celebrating childhood experiences.
+Jeff Koons explains that the Celebration series was created in part as postcards to his son, who was taken to Italy by his mother, La Cicciolina, following their divorce.
+When Jeff Koons began creating the Easy Fun series in 1999, childhood was on Koons' mind for very different reasons: Koons had remarriedand started a family again.
 Being a father and finding himself immersed in the world of childhood once more, Koons was able to appreciate the overwhelming power of the unique perspective we enjoy during youth and which is channeled so effectively in the visual feast of cereal, toys and cream of Donkey.

 Jeff Koons Donkey study

-The Easyfun series includes a series of large brightly colored mirrors in the shape of cartoon animal heads.
+The Easy Fun series includes a series of large brightly colored shaped mirrors of cartoon animal heads.
 The mirrors are displayed together creating an installation that suggests grandeur.
-They are also displayed at eye level 'transforming the gallery into a child’s room.’
-It is impossible to look at these giant works without seeing yourself in their polished, reflective surfaces.
+They are also displayed at eye level 'transforming the gallery into a child’s room.
+It is impossible to look at these giant shaped mirrors without seeing yourself in their polished, reflective surfaces.
+The two words which form the title of the series 'easy' and 'fun' provoke the question, should fun ever be difficult or hard?
+Easy Fun implies instant pleasure or gratification and suggests perhaps something more adult than what seems at first playful.

 The two words which form the title of the series 'easy' and 'fun' provoke the question, should fun ever be difficult or hard?
 Easy fun implies instant pleasure or gratification and suggests perhaps something more adult than what seems at first playful.

-The Easyfun series also includes several colorful abstract paintings with cartoon-like forms that are painted in a photorealist way.
-(Photorealism is a style of painting that is meticulously detailed and looks like photographs.)
-The original source images for these paintings look like commercial images from cheap advertising; the things depicted include junk food, kitchen utensils, frozen vegetables and body parts such as lips.
+The Easy Fun series also includes several colorful abstract paintings with cartoon-like forms that are painted in a photorealist way.
+For reference, Photorealism is a style of painting that is meticulously detailed and looks like photographs.
+The original source images for these paintings look like commercial images from cheap advertising; the things Koons depicted include junk food, kitchen utensils, frozen vegetables and body parts such as lips.

 For the Easy Fun series, Jeff Koons used computer technology to merge populist icons into desktop collages, which he transformed into traditional oil paintings rendered with photorealist precision.
 Drawn from glossy magazines and advertisements, the imagery includes smiley-faced sandwiches, spiraling roller coasters, succulent lips and abstract juice splashes.